devlinjunker/template.webpack.fend/README.md

 `npm run dev-watch` to run the only webpack development server and watch for changes on the files to reload

+`npm run test-dev` to start the unit test runner for debugging unit tests in the browser

 `npm run test` to run all of the unit tests for the application one time

 `npm run dev` to run a development version of the application